 Inspired to turn the philanthropic work he was pursuing into policy, Bilal ran for State Assembly in the 2022 Special Election.
 Running on a platform of innovation he advocated for bold new solutions like the Built for Zero plan to address homelessness and a California Green New Deal to address our climate crisis.
 Impressively, he received the endorsement of the San Francisco Chronicle and went on to receive 22% of the vote in a 4-way race in just 3 months.
 Bilal was proud to endorse Assemblymember Matt Haney and has since collaborated with him on climate legislation, and also served as a policy advisor to transgender activist and civil servant Honey Mahogany in her campaign for District 6 Supervisor.

-Since running for office, Bilal has continued his work in San Francisco and California fighting for economic and climate justice.
-He launched the Upgrade California campaign to advocate for legislation to ensure zero emission buildings across the state.
-He investigated stories around the barriers to building housing in San Francisco and the root causes behind our teacher payroll and public safety staffing crises, while introducing new partnerships that will lead to the development of universities and student housing expanding to downtown.
-He is now running to be an elected member of the San Francisco Democratic County Central Committee (DCCC) to advocate for desperately needed reforms and demand results from our political leaders.
+After running for office, Bilal continued his work in San Francisco and California fighting for economic and climate justice.
+As a climate nonprofit director of Electric Action, he launched the Upgrade California campaign to advocate for legislation to ensure zero emission buildings across the state, helping to successfully pass statewide legislation.
+He investigated stories around the barriers to building housing in San Francisco, the root causes behind our teacher payroll and public safety staffing crises, and proposed innovative new frameworks to our transit infrastructure.
+He also supported new partnerships that will lead to the development of universities and student housing expanding to downtown.